Secret of Jhilmil Cave ( Gufa ): Living Legends near Neelkanth

 A long time ago, the gods and demons were stirring a big ocean to find a magic drink.
 But, oops!
 They accidentally made some bad poison come out too!
 Lord Shiva, being a hero, drank the poison so it wouldn’t hurt anyone, and that made his throat turn blue!
 That’s why they call him Neelkanth, which means “the one with a blue throat.”

-When you go to the Neelkanth Temple, you can see lots of pretty carvings on the walls, and it feels so special because everyone is quiet, singing songs, and praying.
-There’s even a big waterfall nearby where you can splash in the sparkling water.
+When you go to the Neelkanth Temple, you can see lots of pretty carvings on the walls, and it feels so special because everyone is loud, singing songs, and praying.
+There’s even a waterfall nearby where you can splash in the sparkling water.
 It’s not just a place you see; it’s a place that makes your heart feel happy and peaceful.

 Conclusion